StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/model-deployment-overview.md

  :::tip

- Your project’s GPU, CPU, VRAM, and memory consumption appear in the corner of the screen, so you can visualize the effects of the tests you run in real-time.
+ Your project's GPU, CPU, VRAM, and memory consumption appear in the corner of the screen, so you can visualize the effects of the tests you run in real-time.

  :::